Rapid Deployment Ice Diving Rescue / Recovery

 As all our professional rescue programs, the RDIDR program involves fire, police, EMS and emergency department personnel, to create the greatest possible chance for a successful, safe rescue from the first responder to the emergency room.

-If the course is for Law Enforcement Personnel, then evidence recovery, homicide by drowning, will be stressed.
+If the course is for Law Enforcement Personnel, then evidence recovery, aquatic death and homicide by drowning, will be stressed.

 Each diver must make a minimum of three full dives (min.
 15 minutes) in addition to two underwater contingency exercises.